Just Die Already Accessibility Report

 If you want to play Just Die Already, but it doesn't offer the Audio accessibility features you require, these similar games extend the Audio accessibility:

-Just Die Already has no accessibility features for Communication which deal with how you can communicate with other players in the game and what options are available to customise and control this interaction.
-The following games are similar to Just Die Already, but offer accessibility features for Communication:
+We haven’t documented any accessibility features for Communication in Just Die Already which deal with how you can communicate with other players in the game and what options are available to customise and control this interaction.
+The following games are similar to Just Die Already, and offer accessibility features for Communication:

 System Accessibility Settings